matrix-org/synapse/INSTALL.md

 * You will also need to uncomment the `tls_certificate_path` and `tls_private_key_path` lines under the `TLS` section.
 You can either point these settings at an existing certificate and key, or you can enable Synapse's built-in ACME (Let's Encrypt) support.
 Instructions for having Synapse automatically provision and renew federation certificates through ACME can be found at [ACME.md](docs/ACME.md).
+If you are using your own certificate, be sure to use a `.pem` file that includes the full certificate chain including any intermediate certificates (for instance, if using certbot, use `fullchain.pem` as your certificate, not `cert.pem`).

 For those of you upgrading your TLS certificate in readiness for Synapse 1.0, please take a look at `our guide <docs/MSC1711_certificates_FAQ.md#configuring-certificates-for-compatibility-with-synapse-100>`_.